KIRANVASISHTA/Dog-Breed-Classifier/README.md

 # Dog-Breed-Classifier

+## Overview:

+The goal of this project to use the CNNs to predict the dog breeds from the provided images.
+This explores other concepts such as image augmentation.
+Please look into the blog post(link provided) below for the same.

 ## DataSet:
 The data used by this project is provided by Udacity in the workspace.
 Even so for the reference, i am adding the links for the same below.